varabyte/kobweb/frontend/kobweb-silk-widgets/CONTRIBUTING.md

 #### Define a ComponentStyle

-You MUST define a `ComponentStyle` for it, even if empty, and set its prefix to `"silk"`
+You MUST define a `ComponentStyle` for your widget, even if empty, and set its prefix to `"silk"`

 ```kotlin
 val MyWidgetStyle by ComponentStyle(prefix = "silk") { /* ... */ }